IRL2/nanover-docs/source/tutorials/ase.rst

-The Jupyter notebook tutorials that demonstrate how to run interactive molecular dynamics simulations by interfacing NanoVer with ASE can be found in the `examples <https://github.com/IRL2/nanover-server-py/tree/main/examples/ase>`_ folder fo the GitHub repository.
+The Jupyter notebook tutorials that demonstrate how to run interactive molecular dynamics simulations by interfacing NanoVer with ASE can be found in the `tutorials <https://github.com/IRL2/nanover-server-py/tree/main/tutorials/ase>`_ folder of the GitHub repository.
 This folder also contains notebooks that explore how ASE can be used in NanoVer in conjunction with OpenMM.
 It contains: